 Online Course/Outline Submission System

-,

-Show changes since last approval in red Print Edit Delete Back Reject Publish

-Section #1 General Course Information
+Show changes since last approval in red Reject Publish Section #1 General Course Information

-Department:English
+Department: English

 Submitter

 First Name: David Last Name: Mount Phone: 3265 Email: davidmo

-Course Prefix and Number: ENG - 253
+Course Prefix and Number: ENG - 254

 Credits:4

 Contact hours

-Lecture (# of hours): 44 Lec/lab (# of hours): Lab (# of hours): Total course hours: 44

-For each credit, the student will be expected to spend, on average, 3 hours per week in combination of in-class and out-of-class activity.
+Lecture (# of hours): 44 Lec/lab (# of hours): Lab (# of hours): Total course hours: 44 For each credit, the student will be expected to spend, on average, 3 hours per week in combination of in-class and out-of-class activity.

-Course Title: American Literature, Part 1
+Course Title: American Literature, Part 2

 Course Description:

-American literature from the pre-colonial period to the mid-nineteenth century, both major and lesser-known writers.
+Representative readings from the mid-nineteenth to twentieth centuries.
+Surveys the development of American fiction, nonfiction, poetry, and drama through the study of the works of both major and lesser known writers.

 Type of Course:Lower Division Collegiate

 Is this class challengeable?

 No

 Can this course be repeated for credit in a degree?

 No

 Is general education certification being sought at this time?